 When elevators, locomotives and clocks learn to speak

 Everything is connected.
 Devices and machines can communicate with each other and exchange information and data – and that's increasingly so for Deutsche Bahn's switches, elevators and escalators.
 All of this is made possible by state-of-the-art sensor technology and powerful networks.

 It all started with ADAM

 DB currently uses sensors primarily for railroad installation maintenance.
 One of DB's first IoT projects was ADAM with the aim of expanding digitalization in facility management.
 In 2016 DB equipped all elevators and escalators with a communication module for remote monitoring.
 The module constantly records the condition of elevators and escalators and sends this information to the operations center.
 Any faults are immediately apparent, which means that malfunctions can be fixed more quickly.
-By early 2018, the availability rate of elevators and escalators was roughly 97% nationwide as a result of the project.
+In the first half-year 2019, the availability rate of elevators and escalators was roughly 97% nationwide as a result of the project.

 Identifying, sending and analyzing data of all kinds

 Think of a set of condition data, and there is likely a sensor that can detect it – from visual sensors to weight and gravity sensors.
 But the information that sensors can provide is only helpful if it gets to where it needs to go quickly so it can be analyzed.
 This is where DB benefits from increasingly powerful communication networks, which enable faster and higher-performing data transfer.
 DB Systel has developed DB's IoT Cloud, a single IoT platform that provides access to information that is sent.
 Functions can be customized and enhanced as needed.

 Keeping locomotives and freight cars moving and clocks ticking